Why should you consider forecasting size premium when valuing a small company? Consider this:

 Valuing a business by discounting its cash flow

-See an example of how to value a company of any size by discounting its cash flow while properly accounting for business risk.
+See an example of how to value a company of any size by discounting its cash flow while forecasting size premium to properly account for business risk.